 Fall means tons of opportunities to take your kids to one of the many apple orchards in the greater Bay Area for a day of apple picking.
 The most convenient options with pick-your-own fields for San Francisco day trippers are:

-- Chileno Valley Ranch (Petaluma): Picking only on Sundays in late August, September, and sometimes also October, with reservations required.
+- Chileno Valley Ranch (Petaluma): Picking only on Sundays in late August, September, and sometimes also early October, with reservations required.

 - Apple-a-Day Raztlaff Ranch (Sebastapol): Open Mondays, Tuesdays, Wednesdays, Fridays, and Sundays during September and October.